Chinese Pronunciation Tool - Pinyin Translator

 Create handwriting worksheet to practice hanzi:

 Chinese pronunciation can be confusing for people who are just starting to learn Chinese.
 The official system to transcribe Chinese characters into Latin script is hanyu pinyin, but there are alternatives that some people find more effective for learning how to pronounce Chinese words.

 This online pinyin translator can convert Chinese text into seven different formats.
-With the exception of Jyutping, all of them follow the pronunciation rules of standard Mandarin Chinese.
+All of them follow the pronunciation rules of standard Mandarin Chinese.
 Note that some of the formats are available only if you click "Show advanced options".

 - Pinyin with tone marks (pīnyīn) – the most common way to transcribe Chinese characters